aTanguay/Blender_Exr_auto-pass_saver41/README.md

-# Blender_Exr_auto-pass_saver
+# Blender_Exr_auto-pass_saver - Blender 4.1 Compatible
-Link all render passes in Blender to a new EXR-mulitlayer save node Slight update to function with Blender 4.1.
+Link all render passes in Blender to a new EXR-mulitlayer save node

+Andy - "Slight update to function with Blender 4.1."

 Exr Auto Save Pass Saver Python Script which automatically creates an Exr MultiLayer Node, copy all Pass Nodes to it and links all Render Layer nodes between them.